leomotors/music-bot/README.md

 - This module has its cog named "Music", be sure to not creating a duplicate name

 - Despite cocoa-discord-utils supports CommonJS, this module does not

+- This module is still in beta, not implemented features includes but not limited to: Working in edge cases for example, user invoke command without being in voice channel